dthompson/vmxch/README.md

 This will take the centroid of the bbox parameter and a supplied radius parameter in meters and filter the rectangularly shaped bounding box result set by circular radius.

-**WARNING** This only works with on points, not lines or polygons.
-Also, it approximates a circle using a flat projection so the larger your radius the more inaccuracy there will be in your result set.
+**WARNING** This only works with on points, not lines or polygons yet

 Example: